YuriZatta/Project03_Date_on_Cinema/README.md

 - Must have data visualization

 #### A Killer Project Proposal:
-- What is your project is all about
+- What is your project is all about: see Project Description
-- What are the three classes (or more), be ready to discuss it's functionality
+- What are the three classes (or more), be ready to discuss it's functionality: see Functional Components
-- If it's Data Science project, you must provide the link to the data set prior to the project approval
+- If it's Data Science project, you must provide the link to the data set prior to the project approval: see DataSets

 #### For the project:
 - Regadless of your what type of application you intend to build it must have a GitHub repo(USE YOUR PERSONAL GITHUB REPO)